 To further support our colleague’s physical wellbeing, we focus on the importance of sleep, exercise and nutrition and taking care of your body, in maintaining good physical health - promoting the impact each of these factors has on mental wellbeing.
 We have a number of benefits available to colleagues such as the government's Cycle to Work scheme, discounted Gym memberships with Wellhub and health cash plans through our partnership with Simply Health.
 In addition, colleagues can access a wealth of information via our intranet, with links to the Eatwell Guide and external support services such as NHS Screening and Health Checks, and Smoking and Alcohol cessation support services.

-With a continuing upward trend of violence and abuse in the UK, back to the exceptional levels seen during the Covid pandemic (BRC crime survey Report 2024), many of our colleagues and managers will sadly experience incidents of this kind which could have an impact on their mental health.
-As such, we provide tailored support and guidance to colleagues and managers in the event of any such incident, taking into account each individual situation and adapting to suit the local context, with an option to access specialist Critical Incident Support through our Employee Assistance Programme where required.
+With retail crime rising across the UK, it is more important than ever that we ensure safety is at the heart of our stores.
+USDAW’s recent survey found that 77% of shopworkers have faced verbal abuse and more than half have been threatened.
+The British Retail Consortium has reported there are 2,000 incidents of violence and abuse across UK retailers every day.
+When colleagues tell us they’re worried about their physical safety, we have a responsibility to act understanding the impact this can have on their mental health.
+In the unfortunate event that our colleagues and managers have been impacted by an incident, we provide tailored support and guidance, taking into account each individual situation and adapting to suit the local context, with an option to access specialist Critical Incident Support through our Employee Assistance Programme where required.
 We're also proud to be partnering with the police, and other UK leading retailers, to develop a dedicated team to tackle Organised Retail Crime.

 Financial wellbeing